Bali Seascape Beach Club – Affordable and convenient resort catering to families.

 Bali Seascape Beach Club – What’s Nearby?

-- Ganesha – Fascinating décor, set-priced menus, and numerous wines and homemade desserts.
+- Ganesh – Fascinating décor, set-priced menus, and numerous wines and homemade desserts.
 Daily specials add to the attraction.
-About 200m further along the laneway.
-5-minute walk.
+About 200m further along the lane.

-- Where the laneway meets the main road, only 200m from the hotel entrance, are:
+Where the lane meets the main road, 200m from the hotel entrance, are:

-- Vincent’s – Dedicated to Van Gogh, and featuring live jazz, lounge chairs, and quieter tables in a garden.
-5-minute walk.
+- Vincent’s – Dedicated to Van Gogh and featuring live jazz, lounge chairs, and quieter tables in a garden.

-- Warung Astawa (0)363 41363 – Opposite Vincent’s for duck, seafood platters, and set-priced menus of Balinese food, all at pleasingly low prices.
-5-minute walk.
+- Warung Astawa – Opposite Vincent’s for duck, seafood platters, and set-priced menus of Balinese food, all at pleasingly low prices.

-- Tenganan (6km) – Fascinating millennia-old village pre-dating Hinduism.
+- Tenganan (6 km) – Fascinating millennia-old village pre-dating Hinduism.
 Maybe get a lift up by car or motorbike.
-The walk downhill (5km) to the main road in Candidasa is delightful.
-14-minute drive.
+The walk downhill (5 km) to the main road in Candidasa is delightful.

-- Pasir Putih (8.4km) – One of Bali’s premier beaches, yet still remarkably underdeveloped.
-Accessible by public transport and lovely walk (1.5km) from the turnoff at Bugbug village.
-21-minute drive.
+- Pasir Putih (8 km) – One of Bali’s premier beaches, yet still remarkably underdeveloped.
+Accessible by public transport and lovely walk (1.5 km) from the turnoff at Bugbug village.

-- Padangbai (13.7km) – With a scenic cove, more renowned as the terminal for speedboats to the Gili Islands.
+- Padangbai (14 km) – With a scenic cove, more renowned as the terminal for speedboats to the Gili Islands.
 Accessible by public minibus, shuttle bus, and/or motorbike taxi.
-25-minute drive.

-- Tirtagangga (16.6km) – Bali’s most exquisite water palace is accessible by public transport via Amlapura or shuttle bus.
-30-minute drive.
+- Tirta Gangga (17 km) – Bali’s most exquisite water palace is accessible by public transport via Amlapura or shuttle bus.